bitnj/fsnd_blog/README.md

-# fsnd_blog
+# Udacity Full Stack Developer Muli-User Blog Project

-blog project using google app engine
+This project is built using Google App Engine and Python 2.7.